A botany graduate, Nithya Venkat enjoys writing about plants that help sustain life on planet Earth.

 Description of the Date Palm Tree

 The scientific name for the date palm tree is Phoenix dactylifera.
 It belongs to the palm family.
-The date palm tree is a tall and evergreen tree that has no branches.
+The date palm tree is tall and evergreen with no branches.
 It grows to about 23 m in height.
 Marks of old leaf bases surround the trunk of the tree.

 The tree trunk ends with a crown of leaves.
 Each leaf is about 5 m in length.
 The leaf of the date palm tree has a strong midrib, with narrow pinnate leaflets on either side of the midrib.